Azure/dfs-namespace-cluster-examples/dfs-namespace-cluster-example.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Test if both servers can be used to connect to the target folders individually.
 The next step will provide cluster details.\
 <br>

-2. Setup the Windows Failover Cluster
+2. Setup the Windows Failover Cluster.
 The following link has good information for this part: [Deploying DFS Replication on a Windows Failover Cluster](https://techcommunity.microsoft.com/t5/storage-at-microsoft/deploying-dfs-replication-on-a-windows-failover-cluster-amp-8211/ba-p/423913)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the end of this step, you will have 3 main network components: